-Once services are deemed necessary and the ARD Committee agrees upon amount and type of services, the CCC/ARD Facilitator conducting the ARD must notify the Program Manager, Student Support Services, Program Improvement, who will then assign a trainer.
+Once services are deemed necessary and the ARD Committee agrees upon amount and type of services, the CCC/ARD Facilitator conducting the ARD must notify the Program Manager, Safety, who will then assign a trainer.

 The trainer is responsible for scheduling the sessions with the parent(s).
-He/she is also responsible for collecting data on the in-home, community-based, and/or parent training goals and objectives.
+He/she is also responsible for collecting data on the in-home, community-based goals and objectives, and/or Parent Training Plan.
 The trainer assigned to the student's service is responsible for providing the student's ARD committee with a progress update, documentation, and collected data on IEP goal(s) and objectives on a regular 9-week schedule.